MARICHAL MÉNDEZ FAMILY

 Deed of sale of land in Alojera, 1960 (Adeje, Tenerife, Archives)

-Maciot de Bethencourt entered La Gomera in 1404.
+Maciot de Bethencourt arrived La Gomera in 1404.
 The Franciscans evangelized the Canary Islands from the Convent of San Buenaventura in Betancuria in Fuerteventura and they promoted the foundation of the Chapel of Santa Lucía in Alojera-Tazo, La Gomera (1420).
 The first Norman settlers (1402-1418) coexisted with the Canarian aborigines (Guanches), then with the Portuguese (1423), and finally with the Castilians led by Hernán Peraza the Elder (1450), Lord of the Canary Islands.

 Le Mareschal